harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Leaderboard_Ranking

-T3 will maintain three different leaderboards 1) one based on recall 2) one based on power consumption and 3) one based on cost.
+T3 will maintain four different leaderboards 1) one based on recall 2) one based on throughput 3) one based on power consumption and 4) one based on cost.
 The details of the ranking metrics are described here.

 #### Baseline Thresholds

-Thresholds of performance have been put in place for this competition, based on both queries per second (QPS) and recall measured as recall@10.
-For T3, the thresholds for each dataset are as follows:
+Thresholds of performance have been put in place for this competition, based on both queries per second (qps) and recall measured as recall@10.
+For the recall leaderboard, we will rank participants by recall@10 at 2K qps.
+The table below shows the baseline recall@10 for the datasets near 2K queries/second.

 |   dataset    |    qps   | recall@10 |
 | ------------ | -------- | --------- |